When I started doing bead embroidery patterns

 I was never a fan of traditional thread embroidery (ask my Girl Scout troop leader how many times I tried to learn how to do a French knot!), but now that I'm exploring all the possibilities of bead embroidery for jewelry making, I can definitely see the potential in traditional embroidery stitches when they're used with beads.
 And lucky for me, the new Bead Embroidery Stitch Samples

-gives me dozens of new bead embroidery stitch techniques that I can use not just for bead embroidery jewelry, but for adding a little touch of bead embroidery to my clothing, accessories, and home decor items, too!
+gives me dozens of new stitch techniques that I can use not just for jewelry, but for adding a little touch of beaded embroidery to my clothing, accessories, and home decor items, too!

-Do you have a secret for making great bead embroidery?
+Do you have a secret for making great bead embroidery designs?
 What do you know now that you wish you had known when you started?
-Share your tips and secrets for great bead embroidery here on the Beading Daily blog!
+Share your tips and secrets here on the Beading Daily blog!